jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - User can copy current text to clipboard
 - View monitors changes in selected text fragment from position-tracking service
   - Updates active tab content with fragment title
-# MarkdownCode > services
-The app uses multiple services for common actions across different interfaces.
-All user-triggered service functions should have error handling to display a dialog box when an error occurs.
-The electron app's dialog box should be used for showing errors.
 # MarkdownCode > services > Theme service
 The theme service manages the selected theme, allowing for light or dark themes.
 Components use the service to apply the theme, and the main window refreshes when the theme is updated.
 # MarkdownCode > services > project service